ayandey1359/hello-taxi-services/README.md

    - Execute the SQL queries in `code-sql.sql` on your database to replicate the data extraction and analysis process.

  **Power BI Dashboard:**
-   - Open the `power_bi_dashboard.pbix` file in Power BI Desktop to explore the interactive dashboard.
+   - Open the `dashboard.pbix` file in Power BI Desktop to explore the interactive dashboard.
 Connect it to your database if you want to visualize real data.

 ### Dependencies:
 - For the SQL project, a database environment is required.